13AP/education/README.md

 6. Attend an Industry Online Webinar
 7. Plan or volunteer at a conference at Mid-State
+8. Plan or volunteer at a volunteer organization (e.g. United Way, Red Cross)
-8. Suggest an event to your instructor
+9. Suggest an event to your instructor

 ### Organizations (0 – 3)
 1. Act as a Gaming Club Leader (Hold a position or run an event)
-2. Become a member of any student organization on campus
+2. Become a member of any student organization on campus (excluding Mid-State Cyber-Cougars (you're already a member if you do step 1)
 3. Be a member of a professional association or group (Toastmasters, CWITA, etc…)
 4. Become a member and join an initiative with The Knoble
      1.	https://www.theknoble.com/